-Chicken Vol-au-Vent is a savory Swiss cuisine where the vol-au-vent is the hollow case of puff pastry filled with a creamy chicken and mushroom filling.
+Chicken Vol-au-Vent is a savory typical Swiss dish where the vol-au-vent -a hollow shell of puff pastry – is filled with a creamy chicken and mushroom filling.
 You can purchase the pastry shells in any grocery store, as well as the pre-made pastetli filling ready to serve in cans.
 It’s an easy meal to make in a rental apartment or chalet, accompanied by a side salad.

-Berner platte is a Bernese specialty that’s heavy on the meat.
+Berner platte is a specialty in the German speaking Bern canton that’s heavy on the meat.
 Perfect for hungry diners, the “Bernese Platter” includes a range of meat and sausages, including ham, beef, smoked bacon, tongue, along with boiled potatoes and sauerkraut.
 This is feast food.

 Käseschnitte is the perfect post-hike afternoon snack.
 It’s an open-faced sandwich consisting of a thick slice of toasted, buttered hearty grain bread, topped with Swiss Gruyere or Vacherin, and an optional egg or ham slice, then baked in the oven until the cheese is melted and golden.
 It may be served sprinkled with smoked paprika and with sliced apples, and should be paired with a cold glass of Swiss beer or white wine.